heri-g/wya-map/README.md

 # RentApp

-This project is meant to track food trucks in NYC.
+This project is meant to track food trucks in NYC :).

 ## Development server